How Can the LA Lakers Get LeBron James a True Co-Star?

 The Spurs may ask for a king's ransom for Leonard, but if Los Angeles is patient, it can keep all of its young kids and bring in Leonard to play with James as a free agent.

-Yes, it's a similar argument made last year for George when the Pacers were looking to trade him.
+Yes, a similar argument was made last year for George when the Pacers were looking to trade him.
 The Lakers chose patience, and the All-Star forward fell in love with the Thunder.
 Leonard may do the same if he's traded elsewhere, but he's not the only potential target in 2019.

 As long as James believes in Johnson's vision, he'll be patient.